inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-functionality.rst

 :Name:  Shakemap of Pandang 2009 earthquake
 :InaSAFE: an earthquake in Padang like 2009
-:Source: Badan Geologi and AIFDR
+:Source: Badan Geologi and AIFDR-AUSAID
 :License: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Padang
 :About: A shakemap is a representation of ground shaking produced by an earthquake.
 This particular scenario was modelled based on the 30 September 2009 Mw 7.9 earthquake in Padang.
 ShakeMaps are generated automatically following moderate and large earthquakes by USGS.
 Go to http://earthquake.usgs.gov/earthquakes/map/